-The idea that any person can get something for free is an illusion.
+The idea that a person can get something for free is an illusion.
 Nothing in this world is for free.
-It’s merely subsidized by others’ welfare or through some form of coercion.
-Socialism and the incentive problem exacerbates these issues dramatically.
+It’s merely subsidized by the contribution of others or through some form of coercion.
+Socialism and the incentive problem exacerbate these issues dramatically.

 Consider the story of the birds by Dr. Amrhein:

 Dr Amrhein produced a study through giving extra food to certain birds to determine their mating reactions to the un-gathered nutrients.

 He expected that males who were being given extra food would perform better during the dawn chorus than those that were not.